LightJason/lightjason.github.io/content/framework/index.md

     text: "benchmark"
 ---

 The multi-agent framework is split up into different parts.
 Each component is provided with separate documentation.
-In this section, we give an overview of all framework elements.
-The whole framework is published at [Maven Central](http://mvnrepository.com).
+In this section, we give an overview of all framework elements.<!--more--> The whole framework is published at [Maven Central](http://mvnrepository.com).

 The source codes are written in Java (latest release version) with a defined syntax structure; all code documentation is created with [Doxygen](http://www.doxygen.org).
 We are also using unit testing and the [Git-Flow](http://nvie.com/posts/a-successful-git-branching-model/) developing model.